shanalikhan/code-settings-sync/README.md

 ## Support

-**Settings Sync** is an open source extension.
-While being free and open source, if you find it useful, please consider supporting it by donating via PayPal or via Open Collective from 2$ a month!
+While being free and open source, if you find it useful, please consider supporting it by donating via PayPal or Open Collective.
+If you are using it in office as a team, please ask your company to support us via Open Collective from just 2$ per month!

 <table align="center" width="60%" border="0">
   <tr>